mendix/docs/developerportal/deploy/environments-details.md

 ### 1.4 Loaded Deployment Package

-Below you can find information about the deployment package that is currently loaded into the environment:
+In this section, you can find information about the deployment package that is currently loaded into the environment:

-*   The size of the deployment package
+* Size of the deployment package
-*   The upload date
+* Upload date
-*   The version of the deployment package
+* Version of the deployment package
-*   The name of the deployment package
+* Name of the deployment package

 ## 2 Model Options

-On the second tab of the **Environment details** page you can edit the following model options:
+On the second tab of the **Environment details** page, you can edit the following model options:

 * Scheduled events
 * Constants

-### 2.1 Schedulded events
+### 2.1 Scheduled Events

 In this section you can view your configured scheduled events.

-If you select a scheduled event and click **Toggle**, you can switch the scheduled event off/on.
+If you select a scheduled event and click **Toggle**, you can switch the scheduled event off and on.

 <div class="alert alert-info">{% markdown %}